verz0/cavity-det-seg-task/README.md

 4.  **Low Precision (mAP50-95 / Boundary Accuracy):** While the CCS approach significantly improved detection (mAP50 reaching ~0.5), achieving high precision in segmenting the exact cavity boundaries remained difficult, reflected in persistently low mAP50-95 scores (~0.20-0.25).
 This could be due to subtle cavity features or limitations in mask annotation precision.
 The main bottlenecck was the small dataset size
 5.  **Inaccurate Initial Labels:** The project had access to pre-existing `.txt` bounding box labels which were found to be inaccurate upon visual inspection during EDA, necessitating the use of the masks as the primary source of ground truth and deriving training data from them.

-Performance varied between the two approaches.
+Performance varied between the two approaches (main-yolo.ipynb and mask-rcnn.ipynb).

 * **YOLOv8-seg (Nano) with CCS (512x512 Crops):**
     * Box mAP50-95: 0.2590